 Chef Paul Shufelt’s restaurant in Summerside is a welcome relief from fast food and chain restaurants for southeast Edmonton residents.
 The brunch, lunch, and dinner menus are stacked with gluten-free options, from appetizer to dessert.
 Enjoy the eggs benedict or a burger, modified on a GF bun of course, on their full-sun patio all summer long.

 Sharman Hnatiuk is a gluten-free girl who enjoys eating and exploring her way through her hometown of Edmonton.
 As an ambassador of Alberta Pork and Taste Alberta, Sharman organizes Swine and Dine and Prairie on the Plate dinners at restaurants across the city.
 You can stay up to date on her adventures at @thispiggystale and www.thispiggystale.com.

-An expanded version of this post, Ultimate Guide to Gluten-Free Eating in Edmonton, originally appeared on www.linda-hoang.com in April 2019.
+An expanded version of this post, Ultimate Guide to Gluten-Free Eating in Edmonton, originally appeared on www.linda-hoang.com.